brprojects/Cleaning-animation/README.md

-## Animation for 3YP autonomous drone project
+# Animation for 3YP autonomous drone project

+## More info

+Need to still consider: